SDURobotNav/SEAP/README.md

 # SEAP
-The code of seap will be open-sourced after paper received
+The code of seap is organizing